 Whenever you travel, making dinner reservations is advised.
 It is harder and harder these days to just stumble into a great restaurant and get a table.

 When there is a festival in town, there most likely will be some street food that you can eat, so you won’t starve.
-However, if you are looking for a high quality sit down restaurant, booking that reservation in advance is essential.
+However, if you are looking for a high-quality, sit-down restaurant, booking a reservation in advance is essential.

 Another option is to look into EatWith where you can dine with locals that love to cook in the community.
 They only have dining options in certain cities, so check out if there’s an option where you are visiting.